 The First National Bank Of Forsyth

-The First National Bank Of Forsyth in Montana printed $354,200 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1904 and stopped printing money in 1923, which equals a 20 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Forsyth issued 6 different types and denominations of national currency.
+The First National Bank Of Forsyth in Georgia printed $218,150 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1900 and stopped printing money in 1916, which equals a 17 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Forsyth issued 4 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Forsyth was located in Rosebud County.
-It was assigned charter number 7320.
+For the record, The First National Bank Of Forsyth was located in Monroe County.
+It was assigned charter number 5644.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com